scorp18pl/Barnes_Hut_Algorithm/README.md

     - `S` - Move down
     - `D` - Move right

   You can control camera zoom using the mouse scroll button.
-* Follow option
-    - `E` - follow the next entity
-    - `Q` - follow the previous entity
-    - `Z` - Disable the follow mode

 More options are available in the GUI.

+## Preset System

+The Preset System offers a way to customize your simulation.
+Each preset describes the simulated entities.
+You can access the Simulation Preset Editor through GUI.
+In the Simulation Preset Editor you can add new entities to the preset, customize currently existing ones and save the preset for future use.

+Currently, there are four built-in simulation presets:

+- Default - One big entity in the middle with thousands smaller ones around it.
+- TwoBody, ThreeBody, FiveBody - A multiple body systems of entities orbiting around the system's center of mass.

+***Note:*** *Due to the fact that the BarnesHut Algorithm is just an approximation of actual physics, floating point arithmetic limitations and the chaotic nature of n-body systems the provided systems may over time break their symmetry.*

 ## Requirements